-Occupational asthma is asthma that is caused or made worse by types of working practices or, because a person is exposed to irritants, fumes, or gasses at work.
+Occupational asthma is asthma that is caused or made worse by types of working practices or because a person is exposed to irritants, fumes, allergens, or gasses at work.

 With early diagnosis, treatment for occupational asthma can be effective.
-However, long-term exposure to the irritant may cause the asthma to become chronic, or long-term, and irreversible.
+But long-term exposure to the irritant or allergen may cause the asthma to become chronic or long term, and irreversible.

-Treatment for occupational asthma is similar to that of asthma that is not work-related, but a person with occupational asthma may have the option of avoiding the irritant, by either changing jobs or working with an employer for better working conditions.
+Treatment for occupational asthma is similar to that of asthma that is not work related, but a person with occupational asthma may have the option of avoiding the irritant or allergen, by either changing jobs or working with an employer that provides better working conditions.

-Asthma that is linked to the workplace may be described as:
+Asthma linked to the workplace may be described as:

 In all cases, exposure to a substance in the workplace causes swelling or inflammation that may result in wheezing, chest tightness, and other signs and symptoms of asthma.

-When some people’s airways are exposed to certain triggers or irritants, they become constricted.
-The muscles around the airways tighten, the airways swell up, or become inflamed, and the production of mucus increases significantly.
+Some people’s airways become constricted after exposure to certain triggers or irritants.
+The muscles around the airways tighten, the airways swell up or become inflamed, and the production of mucus increases significantly.
 Breathing becomes more difficult.

-As with other types of asthma, occupational asthma can involve wheezing, coughing, difficulty breathing, and a blocked or stuffy nose.
+As with other types of asthma, occupational asthma can involve wheezing, coughing, difficulty breathing, and chest tightness.

 A person may find that their symptoms get worse as the working week progresses.
-During vacations, the asthma may go away, but it comes back when they return to work.
+During vacations, the asthma may go away, but it comes back soon after they return to work.

 In some cases, asthma symptoms may continue even after there is no exposure to the irritant, especially if there has been long-term exposure.

-The United States Department of Labor estimates that 11 million workers in various types of employment in the U.S. are exposed to at least one agent that has been linked to occupational asthma.
+The United States Department of Labor estimates that 11 million workers in various types of employment in the U.S. experience exposure to at least one agent linked to occupational asthma.

 A person with a family history of asthma has a higher risk of developing occupational asthma, particularly if they work in one of the occupations mentioned above.